Practical Byzantine Reliable Broadcast on Partially Connected Networks (Extended version): Background: BRB on asynchronous and Partially Connected Networks

 The state-of-the-art method to implement the BRB abstraction in a partially connected network consists in combining Bracha's algorithm with a second algorithm that is in charge of providing the abstraction of a reliable point-to-point link (i.e., with a protocol ensuring Reliable Communications on generic networks).
 For that purpose, one can either use Dolev's algorithm, CPA, or even topology specific protocols~\cite{behrens2018rdmc}, depending on the assumptions one is willing to make regarding the communication network.

-In the global fault model and without additional network assumptions, one has to rely on Dolev's algorithm.
+In the global fault model and without additional network assumptions, one can rely on Dolev's reliable communication protocol.
 The combination of Bracha's and Dolev's algorithms has recently been used to design a randomized Byzantine agreement protocol on partially connected networks~\cite{wang2020asynchronous}.